Globalization is a reality in the business world. Technological advances in communication

 and conveying the message as faithfully as possible.
 The translator, therefore,

 must be both competent in the languages involved, qualified in the subject matter.

 The translation also should be so accessible and readable for the target language reader as

 to feel like an original in the target language.
 It should never make the reader stop and

 reflect that this is in fact a translation.
 Therefore, the translator need to be fully informed

-of values and attitudes, manners and customs, and religious and legal issues that will matter to
+of the cultural preferences, conventional differences, and legal issues that will matter to

 the audience in a particular part of the world.

 KLS has built up many dynamic, committed teams of highly skilled translators with in-depth experience in various